-- Samsung Galaxy Note 8 and Galaxy J7 Duo price cut
+- Samsung Galaxy Note 8 update introduces Super Slow-Motion and AR emoji features

-- Samsung Galaxy Note 8 available with Rs.
-8,000 cashback on Amazon
+- Samsung Galaxy Note 8 gets a whopping Rs.
+12,000 price cut

 The bigger and mightier Galaxy Note 8 is finally launched in the Indian market.
 The phablet has been unveiled at a hefty price tag of Rs.
 67,900 and will be available in India starting Sep 21, 2017 in Midnight Black and Maple Gold colours.
 The phablet will be available for pre-booking from Sept 12, 2017 across selected retail stores and will also sell online exclusively on Samsung Shop and Amazon.in.